 You may think college prep can wait another year.
 After all, college applications and the FAFSA don’t have to be turned in until your senior year, so you may want to wait until junior year to begin.
 However, it’s never too early to start.
 There are plenty of things you can be doing while you’re still a high school sophomore.

 Explore Majors and Potential Careers

 Now is the time where you should begin to really explore what majors and potential careers catch your eye.
 Take a look at your strengths as well as your passions.
 Do they meet somewhere that sounds like the right path for you?

 Choosing electives for your junior year is also important.
 You may be asked to take an extra English course or if you’d like to continue with a language course.
-Select classes that you think would peak your interest in the subject or work towards your future.
+Select classes that you think would pique your interest in the subject or work towards your future.

 Start Looking at Schools

 You also may want to think about visiting some colleges you are most interested in.
-Local schools can be a great place to start so you don’t have travel far this year, and plan to visit further away colleges next year.
+Local schools can be a great place to start so you don’t have to travel far this year and plan to visit further colleges next year.
 You can get a feel for the campus, town, and the community and potentially add schools you’d like to consider more carefully or cross them off your list entirely.

 Take the PSAT and PreACT

 Although junior high school students are the ones generally taking the PSAT or PreACT, there’s plenty of sophomores who take them as well!
 These tests are extremely important to your college applications, so practice truly does help.
 The PSAT awards a scholarship to students who score high, but only juniors are eligible.
 However, taking it a year early and then taking it again the following year can give you a head start on practice and a better chance of scoring well or even winning the scholarship.